bruce88617/nycudopcs/README.md

   |      ├─ Lecture8
   |      |     ├─ assets              # Images in the handouts
   |      |     └─ Lecture8.ipynb      # Lecture 8: Introduction to Object-Oriented Programming I
+  |      ├─ Lecture9
+  |      |     ├─ assets              # Images in the handouts
+  |      |     └─ Lecture9.ipynb      # Lecture 9: Introduction to Object-Oriented Programming II
   |
   ├─
   ├─ Coming soooooooooon